 Research shows that the best preparation for the SAT includes maintaining a rigorous high school course load, reading and writing extensively, and taking a few practice tests to become familiar with the test format and timing.
 Here are Web pages, videos, downloads and online practice tools — all available free of charge — to help your students become more familiar with the test, and more confident on test day.

 Students can visit this page to try a different SAT practice question every day; see hints, answers and explanations right away; and save and track their results.
-They can also sign up to have the question e-mailed to them daily.
 Many teachers and parents have added The Official SAT Question of the Day to their daily routine.
 A little practice goes a long way.

 On this page, students can try real SAT practice questions in reading, writing and math; get results right away; and see detailed explanations of the answers to help them understand how to focus their study.